-The Spray River loop trail is ideal for hiking, biking, snowshoeing, cross-country skiing and cycling, depending on the conditions and the season.
-With a trailhead within a few hundred feet of the Banff Springs Hotel, it’s a super accessible trail for visitors to the area or for day-trippers from Calgary.
+The Spray River loop trail is ideal for hiking, biking, snowshoeing, cross-country skiing, and cycling, depending on the conditions and the season.
+With a trailhead within a few hundred feet of the Fairmont Banff Springs Hotel, it’s a super accessible trail for visitors to the area or for day-trippers from Calgary.

 This post includes some affiliate links.
 If you make a purchase via one of these links, I will receive a small commission at no extra cost to you.
 Thank you very much.

-In early December when we did it there wasn’t a lot of snow pack (as is often the case) so though skiable, conditions are not ideal.
+In early December when we did it there wasn’t a lot of snow pack (as is often the case) so though skiable, conditions were not ideal.
 It could easily be snowshoed and as you’ll see in the photos, some people cycled it on bikes with super fat tires.

 At the first intersection you reach on the return hike, about 4.7 km from the bridge, you have the choice of continuing towards the Banff Springs Golf Course or descending to the river and crossing a bridge that offers a view of the Banff Springs Hotel.